 Thanks for visiting Free Tours by Foot New York!

-This post lists things to do in December in New York City, updated for 2019.
-We include a top 10 list, as well as family-friendly events, things to do at night, and free activities.
+This post lists things to do in December in New York City, updated for 2019, including free, nighttime and family-friendly activities.

 We list Christmas and Holiday events, but read our Christmas in NYC guide for many more events.